PreethaSaha/SpacedOut/README.md

 ---

 ## Approach
-Six years of Two-Line Element (TLE) data from [Space-Track](https://www.space-track.org) were combined with geomagnetic and solar activity indices to model how space weather impacts satellite lifetimes.
+Six years of Two-Line Element (TLE) data of LEO satellites operated by Planet, from [Space-Track](https://www.space-track.org) were combined with geomagnetic and solar activity indices obtained from GFZ Helmholtz Center for Geosciences, to model how space weather impacts satellite lifetimes.